iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 11

-- Gently twist the pick around the top-left corner to loosen up that stubborn adhesive.
+- Gently work the pick around the top-left corner of your device to loosen up that adhesive.
+Take it slow, no need to rush!

 Step 12